hrcraddock/plants/opiumpoppy/README.md

        description="Illustration of humanized poppy by J.J.
 Grandville (1847)"
        license="public domain">

 Later in the century, opium continued to play a role both in the inspiration and content of literary works.
-"A novel written about an experiment with opium written under the influence of opium", Wilkie Collins’s *The Moonstone* (1868) centers on a mysterious theft unknowingly performed while sleepwalking under the influence of opium and Collins’s own opium addiction reflects that of his character Ezra Jennings.[^ref11]
+One such example was Wilkie Collins’s bestselling sensationalist novel *The Moonstone* (1868).
+"A novel written about an experiment with opium written under the influence of opium", it centers on a mysterious theft unknowingly performed while sleepwalking under the influence of opium and Collins’s own opium addiction reflects that of his character Ezra Jennings.[^ref11]
 <param ve-iframe
 	src="https://archive.org/embed/harpersweeklyv12bonn/page/n466">